Brightspace/superagent-d2l-queue/README.md

                 Math.pow( backoff.exp.factor, retryCount ) );
         }
     },
-    // Enabled request retry when a request has timed out.
+    // Enable request retry when a request has timed out.
     retryEnabled: false,
     // Callback function that will be called when a request has timedout and will be retried.
 This function
     // will not be called if retry is disabled